jackyzha0/jackyzha0.github.io/content/thoughts/books/design-justice.md

 The assumption that a "hackathon for good" will be successful if it produces a new app that can help "solve" a social problem runs deep.

 Hackathons nearly always focus on problems and rarely build on existing community assets; and people thing hackathons can do things that they usually can't, such as solve big or even little problems, create new products overnight, or 'level the playing field' of innovation through meritocracy.
 "A one day hack for homelessness takes away from the complexity of social justice issues. ...
 You can't just come up with an app and solve the world's problems"

-Creating new vs maintaing old
-Contributing to an existing project requires contacting and negotiating with the existing developers, maintainers, and community.
-Creating someething new produces attribution, credit, and visibility for its developers, whereas attribution, credit, and visibility for participating in an existing project must, at the very least, be shared.

 "Hackathon spaces cultivate a culture that marginalizes hackers with specific needs, including but not limited to women, people with disabilities, people with non-traditional backgrounds, and even individuals with specific dietary restrictions.
 By consistently ignoring the health, diet, and care needs of diverse attendees, along with needs based on skill, class, and gender identities, hackathons create an exclusive and hostile environment."